 If you qualify, a local Weatherization service provider may conduct a free home energy assessment to determine if cost-effective energy efficiency improvements can be completed in your home.
 Weatherization services could help decrease your annual energy costs by up to 30 percent.

 Potential energy upgrades include:

-Minnesota residents can also obtain an application or receive assistance with finding your local service provider by contacting the Commerce Energy Information line at 1-800-657-3710 or firstname.lastname@example.org.
+Minnesota residents can obtain an application by contacting the local service provider in their area or by accessing it online (see below).
+To receive assistance with finding your local service provider, contact the Commerce Energy Information Center at 1-800-657-3710 or firstname.lastname@example.org.

-You will need to complete a joint application for Energy Assistance/Weatherization Assistance and mail it to your local service provider.
+You will need to complete a joint application for Energy Assistance and Weatherization Assistance and mail it to your local service provider.